opendatasoft/slate/source/includes/_form_widgets.md

 </datalist>
 ```

-The `datalist` widget is to be rendered as a text input with an autocomplete feature.
+The `datalist` widget will render as a text input with an autocomplete feature.
 If the `suggest_values` attributes is set, then a simple html datalist is enough.

 Attribute | Description
 --------- | -----------